Laddrchess/.github/profile/README.md

 ## Hi there 👋
-Laddr is a startup that aims to expand the growth of chess through innovation.
+Laddr aims to expand the growth of chess.

 We want to reinvent chess